big-unibo/dataplatform/doc/hdfs.md

 -   **hadoop-policy.xml**
 -   **hadoop-env.sh**
-	Can define variable that will be translated into environmental variables when the hadoop service is started ([you won't see these variables on container setup!)]{.underline}
+	Can define variable that will be translated into environmental variables when the hadoop service is started _you won't see these variables on container setup!_

 -   **hdfs-rbf-site.xml**